Bhagavad Gita Chapter 12 Verse 17 Meaning

 What is the main idea of Bhagavad Gita 12.17?

+This verse carries the weight of lived truth.
 He who neither rejoices nor hates, nor grieves nor desires, renouncing both good and evil, and who is full of devotion, is dear to Me.
-This verse emphasizes devotion with clarity and purpose.
+In the context of the qualities of the ideal devotee and the accessibility of loving devotion, these words illuminate...

 How can I apply Bhagavad Gita 12.17 in daily life?